billerickson/Disable-Genesis-Schema/readme.txt

 **Customization**

-These filters allow you to modify the plugin's functionality:

-* `be_remove_schema_elements` - change which elements on the page have their schema data removed.
-You can use this to leave schema on certain elements (ex: `author-box`)
+You can use the `be_remove_schema_elements` filter to change which elements on the page have their schema data removed.
-* `be_remove_schema_attributes` - change which microdata attributes are removed from each elements.
-By default we remove 'itemprop', 'itemtype', and 'itemscope'.

 == Installation ==